 Ana Sanchez-Londoño (PhD) - Value-based Smart Maintenance (Politecnico di Milano and Universidad de los Andes)

-Facilitating cross-functional problem-solving through the three core activities of design thinking.
+Facilitating cross-functional problem-solving by applying the Design Science Research Methodology alongside the three core activities of Design Thinking.

 Ideation

-Highlighting Contradictions: Ideating Approaches and Visualizations to Showcase Stakeholder Trade-Offs in the Business Case for Autonomous Train Operations
+Highlighting Contradictions (R2DATO WP32): Showcase Stakeholder Trade-Offs in the Business Case for Autonomous Train Operations

 Digital twin and predictive maintenance (Lifelong Learning Course, Universidad Católica de Valparaiso)